kevllino/WanWiki/Backing-up-your-account-and-data.md

 <br>
 <br>

-Step 2: Once Accounts menu option is selected, a folder will open with keystore sub-folder
+**Step 2**: Once Accounts menu option is selected, a folder will open with keystore sub-folder

-Step 3: The **keystore** sub-folder will have the keystore files of all the accounts held on your Wanchain Desktop Wallet.
+**Step 3**: The **keystore** sub-folder will have the keystore files of all the accounts held on your Wanchain Desktop Wallet.
 For instance, the below Wanchain Desktop Wallet has two wallets, hence the keystore folder displays keystore files for two accounts.

 <kbd>
 [[https://github.com/wanchain/Wikiphoto/blob/master/Wanchain-Backup-2.PNG]]